 The property management and accounting team also produces monthly financial reports and quarterly in-depth analyses to ensure you’re aware of not only what’s happened in the previous months but also what’s coming up as you move forward.

 Finally, don’t underestimate the additional negotiating power that comes with a skilled property management and accounting team.
 Look for a firm that can leverage relationships in town with multiple banks and lenders to get favorable fee arrangements and above-market interest rates for invested funds.
 Experienced commercial real estate firms bring a lot of horsepower to the table to gain economies of scale with suppliers you might not be able to accomplish on your own.

 I have the pleasure of working with many property owners here in Kansas City, and I’ve learned that all these properties have their own personality.
 As we get to know them and learn how to work with each ownership group, we’re able to understand the wants and needs of the underlying ownership and the building itself—and then how to accomplish all of that financially.

 When we look at a building, everybody has their own perspective.
 Mine is looking at it from a cash flow and value standpoint.
 Working with our property managers, we’re committed to partnering with owners to build a business plan that not only minimizes risk but also ensures the long-term success – both physically and financially – of your investment.

 Paying for elevator upgrades will never be fun, but we can help make it less painful.

-Bill Cielo is senior vice president of accounting and finance at Copaken Brooks, a full-service commercial real estate firm headquartered in Kansas City and serving the Midwest.
+Joe Kennedy is the Chief Financial Officer at Copaken Brooks, a full-service commercial real estate firm headquartered in Kansas City and serving the Midwest.
 The company’s full suite of services includes: property management, construction management, leasing (office, medical, retail and industrial), investment acquisition and sales, tenant representation and HQ relocations, condo management, asset management, and development.
 Share your thoughts on our Facebook page or on Twitter @CopakenBrooks.